- Dates30 October – 3 November

 Of course, all buildings need to be considered for their sculptural qualities, but the form and aesthetics should result from a consideration of the local culture and climate, and a desire to create a new, locally relevant, high-rise vernacular, rather than stand out as attention-seeking entities.
 We must put the development of the city as a menagerie of self-cancelling iconic gestures, each competing for attention, behind us, and also reject the standard commercial “box” template for skyscrapers, which has been homogenizing cities around the world.
 Above all, it needs to be remembered that these buildings are built to accommodate people, in multiple modes of activity, and a new, more humanized model for the skyscraper needs to develop; a softer model incorporating human scale, communal spaces, and nature.

-The CTBUH 2017 Conference will thus be inquiring far beyond the tall building as icon, to debate a new set of guidelines and responsibilities toward skyscrapers becoming “connectors” in the city.
+The CTBUH 2017 Conference will thus be inquiring far beyond the tall building as an icon, to debate a new set of guidelines and responsibilities toward skyscrapers becoming “connectors” in the city.
 The discussion will embrace every discipline, from urban planning to cost consulting, architectural design to vertical transportation, real estate development to curtain wall design.
 There is no better place for this discussion than Sydney; a city with a 230-year history in urban development that finds itself at the nexus of much of the current debate about cities: density vs. suburbanization; modernity vs. historical preservation; infrastructure vs. urban life; the high- vs. low-rise realms.
 Through developments such as Barangaroo, Central Park, Sydney Metro, and Parramatta Square, the city is largely reinventing itself.
 This is symptomatic of what is happening in several global cities around the world such as New York or London, which are seen as “safe harbors” for significant real estate investment, coming from a multitude of external, as well as internal, sources – most notably Asia.
 With its breathtaking combination of harbor, skyline, and opera house as a backdrop, and the famous Antipodean welcoming charm of its people, there is no better place for this debate at this specific time than Sydney.

 Of course, no CTBUH conference in Australia would be complete without considering Melbourne or Brisbane, the country’s other premier urban laboratories.
 Thus, the fourth and fifth day of the conference will comprise regional programming in those cities.
 There, three half-day segments will focus on unique themes, encompassing expansive tours, site visits, and technical demonstrations.